Call Text Apply

 Defaulting

-Credit card companies may see emergency cash advances coming with a higher risk of default.
+Credit card companies may see emergency cash advances as coming with a higher risk of default.
 This is because consumers take a cash advance when there’s a financial emergency.
 Which, in turn, could mean a higher probability of the consumer not making payments.
-Charging an upfront fee lessens the impact for the issuer if a default happens, and for taking the risk on their end.
+Charging an upfront fee lessens the impact for the issuer if a default happens, and takes the risk on their end.

 Convenience